chainslake/chainslake.github.io/_posts/2024-08-04-top-richest-wallets-have-interactived-with-a-contract-on-ethereum.md

 ![Query top richest wallets](/assets/images/posts/2024-08-04/query_top_richest_wallet.png)

+## Try in UI

 You can try it [here](https://metabase.chainslake.io/question/171-top-richest-wallets-have-interactived-with-a-contract){:target="_blank"}.
-Please email me if you don't have an account at chainslake.
+Please email me if you don't have an account at chainslake or try in public dashboard [here](https://metabase.chainslake.io/public/dashboard/63a610b0-7957-4860-96fa-71a6c14dc78c){:target="_blank"}

 ## Try API